 - 400 IU of vitamin E.

-This combination of nutrients was enough for significant improvement in (but not a complete cure of) moderate to severe age-related macular degeneration in at least one eye for most participants in the study.
+This combination of nutrients was enough for significant improvement in moderate to severe age-related macular degeneration in at least one eye for most participants in the study.

 Using Zinc to Support Male Fertility

 Countless nutritionists have advised men seeking to become fathers who still have some ability to produce sperm to take high doses of zinc.
 While zinc deficiency can indeed cause male infertility, taking large doses of zinc by themselves is not a good remedy.
 Increasing zinc without increasing copper increases the sperm count but reduces sperm survivability in the cervical fluid it must transverse to reach and fertilize the egg.